Aegis-Watcher/agent-infra/README.md

-# Metrics Agent
+# Agent Infra

-The Metrics Agent is a lightweight tool designed to collect metrics for CPU, memory, and disk usage and send them to a configured endpoint.
+The Agent Infra is a lightweight tool designed to collect metrics for CPU, memory, and disk usage and send them to a configured endpoint.
 This document provides instructions for installing and configuring the agent, including options for using Docker or running it directly as a system service.

 ---